jnsagai/extended_kalman_filter/README.md

+[//]: # (Image References)
+[image1]: ./img/Setup.PNG "Setup"
+[image2]: ./img/Dataset_1.PNG "Dataset 1"
+[image3]: ./img/Dataset_2.PNG "Dataset 2"

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter
 Self-Driving Car Engineer Nanodegree Program

-In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
+This project utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.

-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).
+This project involves Udacity Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).

 This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
-Please see the uWebSocketIO Starter Guide page in the classroom within the EKF Project lesson for the required version and installation scripts.

 Once the install for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.